BigWheel92/string-functions/README.md

 8. void reverseStr(char *const str); Reverses the string.

 9. void doubleToStr(double const num, char*const dest, short const decimalPlaces=2, bool const roundOff=true); Converts the given double number into a string. decimalPlaces is the number of digits to keep after the decimal point.
 If roundOff is true, then the number will be rounded off if the first digit of the ignored decimal part is greater than 4.
 For example: If num=12.935, decimalPlaces=2 and roundOff=true, then the number converted into string will be 12.94.

+int stringToInt(char const * const src): returns the integer form of the number (integer) present in the string.
+If the string is not a number, then 0 is returned.
+Leading spaces, tabs and newline characters are ignored.